-- Assesses the effectiveness of various penalties imposed for nonviolent crimes.
+- Assesses the effectiveness of various penalties imposed for crimes.

 - Examines the incentives that lead to growing prison populations.

 - A one-to-two-page abstract of the project on behalf of your university, college, think tank, or other 501(c)(3) organization.
 The abstract should provide sufficient detail for reviewers to assess the nature and feasibility of the idea.

 - A CV or résumé.

 - A brief, itemized budget.

-- Final projects should be original, of academic journal quality, and must not have been previously published.
+- Final projects should be original, meet the highest standards of their field, and must not have been previously published.